 We need our media to act as a fully-functioning fourth estate in order to enjoy a healthy and robust democracy.
 This is bigger than us, people.

-This means that yes, we can ask for a correction in the case of a factual inaccuracy, like a number that’s had an extra “0” or two added or forgotten.
+This means that yes, we can ask for a correction in the case of a factual inaccuracy, like a number that’s had an extra “0” added or forgotten.

 But no - we will not request that they change any inconvenient positioning, the comments of a competitor, or a fact that is true but which you wish they hadn’t found out.